![]() | PIM & Chintaro Cloud Integration Guide | ![]() |

 Complete the Inspection

-Mapping your notes from Callouts and Summary Notes in PIM to Chintaro Cloud
+Mapping Notes from Callouts and Summary Fields to Chintaro Cloud

-You can now add notes against your Inspection Areas for Maintenance Required, Suggested Improvements, Our Summary and Tenant Summary and these will upload back to Chintaro Cloud.
+You can add notes against your inspection areas for Maintenance Required, Suggested Improvements, Our Summary, and Tenant Summary, and these will upload back to Chintaro Cloud automatically.

 Viewing Your Inspection in Chintaro Cloud